2023 United States gubernatorial elections: Louisiana

 Governor John Bel Edwards was re-elected to a second term in 2019 with 51.3% of the vote.
 He was term-limited by the Louisiana Constitution in 2023, and could not seek reelection for a third consecutive term.

 Louisiana utilizes a jungle primary system.
 Republican Attorney General Jeff Landry was considered the frontrunner.
 Other candidates included state senator Sharon Hewitt, and Treasurer John Schroder.
 Democratic Secretary of Transportation Shawn Wilson also ran to succeed Edwards.

 Landry won with over 51% of the vote in the primary, becoming the first person to win a Louisiana gubernatorial election without a runoff since Bobby Jindal in 2011.
 Landry easily prevailed over several Republican opponents and the leading Democratic candidate.
+All the Republican candidates collectively won 65.52% of the vote, including a candidate who got 0.34% of the vote as he dropped out of the race but remained on the ballot.
+All the Democrats collectively won 28.53% of the vote, and all the Independents collectively won 5.95% of the vote.
+This was the only governorship to flip parties in the 2023 elections.